conversationai/perspectiveapi-authorship-demo/README.md

 2. Build and run as normal.
 3. Open http://localhost:8080/index_with_elements.html.

+TODO(rachelrosen): Document and demo how to add convai-checker webcomponent outside of the angular-cli build using the imported compiled javascript.

 ## Notes

 This is example code to help experimentation with the Perspective API; it is not an official Google product.